Skip to main content

 ]

-When a match is found, the message + recent context is queued to Redis.
+When a match is found, the message + recent context is pushed to the Redis queue.

 Rule Types